daniel-furman/daniel-furman.github.io/content/_index.md

 ## Hello there 👋

-Great data science is about developing effective tools that solve core business problems.
+Great data science is about developing effective solutions to core business problems.
 I'm passionate about building such systems, particularly those that increase operational efficiencies and enable smarter decision-making.

 I'm currently a member of the analytics team at West Monroe, expanding what’s possible with data science in strategy consulting.
 I have an MS in data science from UC Berkeley and a BA in earth science & mathematics from UPenn.
 I enjoy applying ML across modalities (tabular, natural language, vision, geospatial) and industries (high-tech & software, M&A, IT strategy).